Nigel-Mark-Smith/process_vacancies/README.md

 - Vacancy history ( for vacancies applied for ).
 - Report on proportion of vacancies dropped or pursued.
+- Weekly rate at which new vacancies are raised.
-- Rate at which new vacancies are raised by each engine.
+- Weekly rate at which new vacancies are raised by each engine.
 - Cumulative vacancy counts per engine.
 - Cumulative duplicate vacancy counts per engine.